Andrej123456789/Door-Project/README.md

 Door comany hasn't got any pause.
 Bok..
 Bb..

+If you want do use Python OS 2.0 you need to install psutil.
+Go to CMD and type "pip install psutil".
+Before this, you need install Python.

 # EULA
+(Made by EULA generator; valid for all products exepct search engine and WaterBox game)

 End-User License Agreement (EULA) of OS
 This End-User License Agreement ("EULA") is a legal agreement between you and Door.
 Our EULA was created by EULA Template for OS.